lovindata/easyeda/README.md

 - Think about cron jobs not terminated but still here sessions ?
   - K8S stateless compatibility too be-careful ⚠️
     - The implementation of "not-continue"
-- Start learning ReactJs & FrontEnd dev (😼 HERE AT THE MOMENT 😼)
+- Start learning ReactJs & FrontEnd dev
+  - Continue "on all in-one container" with ReactApp served by HTTP4s / Tapir (😼 HERE AT THE MOMENT 😼)
 - Start learning event streams & prepare async routes for Job monitoring
 - Start trying Tapir for embedding routes
 - Work on Logging (Spark logs annoying + No app logging)